 PAW Welding Torch

 The plasma welding torch is quite similar to the TIG welding torch.
 It uses a tungsten electrode housed within a collet that’s threaded to the torch body.
-However, unlike the TIG torch, the PAW torch keeps the entire tungsten electrode inside the nozzle without stick out.
+However, unlike the TIG torch, the PAW torch keeps the entire tungsten electrode inside the nozzle without sticking out.

 Additionally, the torch must be actively water-cooled.
 The arc is contained within the nozzle and causes high heat to accumulate.
 If the water cooling is interrupted, the nozzle will melt.